satavanan-s/Tree-Traversal-Visualizer/README.md

-This project was created with the goal of learning React in a pratical manner.
+This project was created in a Hackathon type enviroment with the goal of learning React in a pratical manner.

 # Binary Search Tree Traversal Visualizer
 I built this application because I'm interested in graph theory and I wanted to visualize Tree Traversals in action.
 To add a bit of spice, the application traverses